WKKO

 WKKO (99.9 FM) is a commercial radio station in Toledo, Ohio with a country music format.
 It is owned by Cumulus Media.
 The station's studios are located in Toledo, and its transmitter is located in Harbor View, Ohio.

 History

+Toledo AM radio station WTOD began FM broadcasting on 97.7 MHz as WTOD-FM on December 7, 1946.
+Four months later, it became WTRT.
+The call sign stood for "Tomorrow's Radio Today".

-During the summer of 1981, WKLR ("Kooler Radio"), a longtime R&B/soul and later Disco music station, changed to its current country format known as K100.
-Joe Hill (now retired OM/SM) of WHME/WHRI/WHRA/KWHR/KFLR was the first announcer when the station (then WKLR) went from 8,000 watts to 50,000 watts in the summer of 1982.
+During the summer of 1981, WKLR ("Kooler Radio"), a longtime R&B/soul and later disco music station, changed to its current country format known as K100.
+Joe Hill (now retired OM/SM) of WHME/WHRI/WHRA/KWHR/KFLR was the first announcer when WKLR went from 8,000 watts to 50,000 watts in the summer of 1982.
 After the power up, the station was heard in Detroit.
 In 1986, the call letters were changed from WKLR-FM to WKKO.
 The station was owned by Booth American of Detroit for some 30 years, then Fritz Broadcasting (also from Detroit) beginning in 1994.
 It was then sold to its current owner, Cumulus Broadcasting, in 1997.